wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-The above method sets the state of the Flutter app to `SdkState.WAIT` and waits for the response from the Client SDK, which can be either error or success.
-Both UI states are already supported in the Flutter application (`_updateView` method).
+The above method sets the state of the `Flutter` app to `SdkState.WAIT` and waits for the response from the `Client SDK`, which can be either error or success.
+Both UI states are already supported in the `Flutter` application (`_updateView` method).

-You have handled ending the call by pressing `END CALL` button in the Flutter application UI, however, the call can also end outside of the Flutter app e.g. the call will be rejected or answered and later ended by the callee (on the real phone).
+We have handled ending the call by pressing `END CALL` button in the `Flutter` application UI, however, the call can also end outside of the `Flutter` app e.g. the call will be rejected or answered and later ended by the callee (on the real phone).

 To support these cases we have to add `NexmoCallEventListener` listener to the call instance and listen for call-specific events.